hazelcast/fraud-detection-onnx/README.md

 The Fraud Analytics Dashboard should look like this
 ![Fraud Analytics Dashboard](./images/streamlit_dashboard.png)

-Don't forget to check the code in `python-sql\app.py` to see examples of how you can query JSON data stored in Hazelcast with SQL!
+Don't forget to check the source code in `python-sql\app.py` for ideas on how to query JSON data stored in Hazelcast with SQL!

 # Teardown - Stop all Containers